tchiahsu/interactive-adventure-game/README.md

 To handle input/output consistently across all the game modes, whether it was text, file, GUI or any combination, we introduced the *IEventHandler* interface.
 All concrete classes that implement this interface specify how the event handler takes in information (typed, source file, etc) and where the information gets outputted (terminal, target file, etc).
 The issue with the GUI was that it required more awareness on the type of command being executre to render the output in the correct place.
 For example, if the command was utilizing an item, then the output had to be shown through a popup, whereas if the command was moving north, the output had to be shown on the description panel.
 Adding this functionality to the *IEventHandler* interface would have been a viable approach if it wasn't because it would violate the Integration Segregation Principle.
 Instead, we decided to introduce a separate *IGuiEventHandler* interface specifically for the GUI and the methods it needs to operate.
 This allowed us to preserve modularity and adhere to SOLID principles.

 Our last addition was the use of Enums for the *GameEngineApp* class.
 The Enums represent the different types of game modes in the game.
 Each game mode gets initialized differently, and so to account for the difference we created multiple constructors in the *GameEngineApp* class to ensure that the right configuration is used based on the selected game mode.

+The *GameEngineApp* signature has also been updated.
+In Homework 8, we were given a specific constructor signature so that the TAs could run smoke tests on our Adventure Game.
+In Homework 9, we have implemented the ability to run the game in multiple modes (console, file, GUI) through our new *IEventHandler* and *IGuiEventHandler* interfaces.
+Since we now use event handlers to manage input and output operations, we no longer need to pass input and output objects directly to the *GameEngineApp* as specified in Homework 8 and the *GameEngineApp* constructor signature has changed.

 ## The View and Its Components